-Antwerp (Belgium) will host the Genée International Ballet Competition from 18-27 September 2014.
-The Royal Ballet of Flanders will partner with the Royal Academy of Dance for this international event
+Antwerp (Belgium) hosted the Genée International Ballet Competition, from 18-27 September 2014.
+The event ran in partnership with the Royal Ballet of Flanders.

 Semi-finals: 24–25 September, Theater ‘t Eilandje, Kattendijkdok-Westkaai 16, 2000 Antwerp

 Final: 27 September, Opera Vlaanderen, Frankrijklei 1, 2000 Antwerp

 The medallists of the 2014 Genée International Ballet Competition are:

 - Gold – Vida Polakov, 16, American/New Zealander, from Tanya Pearson Classical Coaching Academy